vanilla-project/php-cli-boilerplate/guide.md

 PHP packages were traditionally installed via PEAR (PHP Extension and Application Repository), but more recently the standard package and dependency management tool is Composer.

-Composer lets us run install commands to add packages to our system, for example `composer install phpunit` would add the unit testing framework PHPUnit to our system.
+Composer lets us run install commands to add packages to our system, for example `composer require phpunit` would add the unit testing framework PHPUnit to our system.

 For instructions on how to install Composer visit [getcomposer.org](https://getcomposer.org/download/).